 After a series of S turn berms, you can continue on to finish on Alice in Wonderland to BTI or Jabberwocky.

-Today’s mission ended on Jabberwocky, a machine built route 2.2 mile long downhill only high speed descent filled with more berms, rollers, and whoops.
+Today’s mission ended on Jabberwocky, a machine-built route 2.2 miles long.
+Downhill only, the high-speed descent is filled with berms, rollers, and whoops.
 A few substantial grade dips provide a rollercoaster-like ride where the risk of flying off trail and down the embankment is the only thing keeping your speed in check.

 Reserve your Mt.
 Ashland shuttles at Ashmtnadv.com